mb1773/Getting-and-Cleaning-Data-Course-Project/readme.md

 ---

-This is a repository for code and documentation written for the Getting and Cleaning Data Course Project "https://class.coursera.org/getdata-008/human_grading/view/courses/972586/assessments/3/submissions" offered through Johns Hopkins University.
+This is a repository for code and documentation written for the Getting and Cleaning Data Course Project

 ## Course Project